djaus2/AzureIoT-CoreUtils/README.md

 Some PowerShell scripts for setting up containers on Win 10 IoT-Core

 >> Nb: On Windows 10 IoT-Core you need a 64 bit version of the OS and so won't current run Containers on the RPI.
 I am using a MinnowBoardMax.
-I understand (not yet tested) the Dragonboard OS is 64 Bit so should work there as well.
+I have run the Az Edge container examples on Raspberry PI running Raspian.
+They might work on an NXP IOT-Core (ARM64) device ??

 When deploying Azure IoTEdge Containers to a Windows 10 IoT-Core device, the Azure cLI commands need to be a little different to those stated in some of the Azure IoT Hub documentation.
 In particular, setting installing and uninstaling requires a local PowerShell script; that is, one copied to the device.
 I have been working through the tutorials such as: